containers/podman/docs/source/markdown/podman-kube.1.md

 **podman kube** *subcommand*

 ## DESCRIPTION
-The kube command will recreate containers, pods or volumes based on the input from a structured (like YAML) file input.
-Containers will be automatically started.
+The kube command recreates containers, pods or volumes based on the input from a structured (like YAML) file input.
+Containers are automatically started.

 ## COMMANDS